As an Amazon Associate I earn from qualifying purchases.

 The best kind of skill to learn is something that many people would like to do but need only so rarely that they don’t want to spend the time to learn how to do it.

 For example, Strié is an interior painting style that gives a wall the look of soft fabric.
-Very cool, highly desirable, but finicky to get right.
+Very cool and highly desirable, but finicky to get right.
 So most people hire an expert to come in and paint an accent wall or small room with Strié.

 However, a friend of a friend of mine bought some paint, sat down in front of one of his own walls, and spent almost a whole day perfecting his technique.
 He then painted his wall, took a picture of it, and posted a post on Craigslist advertising his Strié painting services.